mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

  -

+### Discussion on authentic tools and processes (to increase agency)

-### "Authentish" - goals in drama and project-based processes and related scenarios to increase agency
+#### "Authentish" - goals in drama and project-based processes and related scenarios to increase agency

 **Key message: authentic tools and processes can increase agency but facilitators should use them with careful curation**